 This is a precious resource you don’t want to squander especially if you work in a small office with only a few others.
 Records management, especially manual management of physical documents, is a time-consuming task.
 Depending on the volume of documents your agency deals with, it can be a majority of one’s responsibilities.

 The hours of labor that go into record management are a steep cost for organizations trying to get the most bang for their buck when it comes to labor.
-They want to know that time is being used efficiently, help the agency meet its goals and is accomplishing its mission.
+They want to know that time is being used efficiently, helps the agency meet its goals and is accomplishing its mission.
+Government organizations need to be even more cautious of spending their time wisely so that taxpayer money is used effectively.

 Dealing with daily record management issues like manual data-entry, document filing, and document retrieval really adds up.
 Manual processes can be slowed down even more due to human error or a confusing filing system.